You don’t have to have everything worked out before you get in touch.

-We work with all kinds of relationships, long-term partners to co-parents, adult children and their parents, and entire family groups.
-Sessions are tailored to your needs and always focused on creating a more connected, respectful, and resilient relationship.
+We work with all kinds of relationships, from long-term partners to co-parents, adult children and their parents, and whole family groups.
+Sessions are shaped around what you need, with a focus on helping you move towards a more connected, respectful, and resilient way of relating.

 When you begin couples or family therapy at the Cherry Tree Therapy Centre, your counsellor will first get to know your story, understand what’s bringing you to therapy, and explore what you’d like to change.
 You’ll be guided in building healthier ways to talk, listen, and connect, even when things feel stuck or emotional.